radkr/qr-code-component-main/README.md

 - Consider Visual Regression Testing: Explore visual regression testing tools (e.g., Percy, Chromatic) for more comprehensive style testing.
 - Test CSS Classes: If you are using css modules, or styled components, testing that the correct css classes are applied can be more stable than testing raw styles.
 - Balance: Find a balance between testing styles and focusing on functionality.
 Don't let style testing become a bottleneck in your development process.

+Use the triple A method: Arrange, Act, Assert

 ### CSS modules vs. CSS inheritance